AriesLR/PakMaster/README.md

   - Since PakMaster relies on CLI tools under the hood, their live outputs are captured and displayed directly within the GUI.
 This allows you to monitor progress in real-time and easily troubleshoot issues if they arise.

 - **Customizable Interface**
-  - Deep QoL features, including language switching, customizable accent colors, and adjustable interface scaling.
+  - QoL features, including language switching, customizable accent colors, and adjustable interface scaling.

 - **Repak Branch Switching**
   - Easily toggle between different branches of Repak.